Natithan/draft-colm-camera-ready/README.md

 ## Requirements

-The code has been tested with Python 3.10.
+The code has been tested with Python 3.11.

+In order to install the required packages, run:
 ```bash
 pip install -r requirements.txt
 ```

 ## Running Experiments

-### Set Configuration
 First, you need to set some parameters (paths, etc.) in the `constants.py` file to fit your environment.
 Then, you can refer to the `experiments.txt` file to run the main experiments from the paper.